HNXJ/MentalArthGraph/README.md

 * Electrode distance has less effect on MI graphs than SC
 * Subjects with higher performance have more coherence between F8 signal and 6 other electrodes near occipital and temporal area.

+* Granger causality results (clustering, classification) are better than SC and a bit better than MI, this could be due to lesser effect of electrode distance

 #### Notes:

 * EEGMAT-Physionet's SNR was low for event based pattern recognition due to a low significant relation between number of actions and temporal filters.